jbconway/inst414-final-project-Jillian-Conway/README.md

 ## Additional Notes and Contact
 Notes:

-Some .csv and .txt files exceed GitHub’s 100MB file limit, so Git LFS is required.
+- Some .csv and .txt files exceed GitHub’s 100MB file limit, so Git LFS is required.

+- Due to eBird’s data access policy requiring a formal request and the large size of the full datasets, only a limited subset of the data was downloaded (primarily from 2023).
+This constraint may affect the breadth and variability of the analysis results.

-Be sure to run git lfs pull after cloning to retrieve the large data files.
+- Be sure to run git lfs pull after cloning to retrieve the large data files.

 Contact: